Parachute (band): Tours

 In the summer of 2013, the band embarked on a nationwide headlining tour, including 32 dates, in support of their new album Overnight, the majority of which were sell-out shows.
 Parachute completed a fifteen stop, national headlining tour in November 2013, this time co-headlining with The Plain White T's.
 Since touring with The Plain White T's, Parachute continued their Overnight tour by opening shows for Gavin DeGraw and band Needtobreathe in 2014.
 They headlined a two-month tour called "Meant to Be" named after one of their songs on their latest album, Overnight.

+In the Spring of 2015, they joined Mat Kearney and Judah & the Lion on Kearney's "Just Kids (album)" tour.
 During the summer of 2015, Parachute toured acoustically on their "Stripped" tour.

-On March 26, 2016, they kicked off the first leg of their headlining tour, The Wide Awake Tour, in their hometown of Charlottesville, Virginia in support of their fourth album Wide Awake.
+On March 26, 2016, they kicked off the first leg of their headlining tour, The Wide Awake Tour, in their hometown of Charlottesville, Virginia in support of their fourth album, Wide Awake.
 The band also embarked on a second leg of the tour over the summer of 2016, starting and ending in July.
 In October and November 2016, Parachute was one of three openers for Needtobreathe on their Fall 2016 tour Tour De Compadres.

 In the spring of 2017, the band headlined once again on The Getaway Tour, with opener Kris Allen.
 The tour began in Dallas on April 2, and it ended in Nashville on April 27, 2017.
 Since then the group has embarked on individual endeavours focused on spiritual enlightenment, with frontrunner Will Anderson primarily focusing on family life.

+In the summer of 2026, Parachute announced a limited fall 2026 tour to celebrate the 15th anniversary of their sophomore album, The Way It Was (album), which also marks the vinyl debut for the record.